Boston University — School of Public Health

 The MI Programs sits within a dynamic Department of International Health and the University-wide Center for Global Health & Development, a multidisciplinary applied research center that seeks to help solve critical global health challenges.
 MI students take international health courses to bolster their working knowledge of the developing world.
 MI students can also declare an HIV/AIDS specialty, with coursework focused on this pandemic.
 Through monthly meetings, MI students hear directly from returned Peace Corps Volunteers and together, discuss timely and relevant issues of working abroad.
 In addition, MI students have many opportunities to participate in the Center for Global Health & Development special events and engage in a wide variety of global health activities.

 To be considered for admission, all applicants must have a bachelor's degree from an accredited college or university.
 Relevant experience in the health sector is desirable, though not required.
 To apply, complete an MPH application online via SOPHAS.org.
-All applicants must submit official transcripts, a personal statement, three letters of recommendation, standardized test scores (taken within last five years), and an application fee.
+All applicants must submit official transcripts, a personal statement, a current resume or C.V., three letters of recommendation, standardized test scores (taken within last five years), and an application fee.
 When applying through SOPHAS, be sure to select the Master's International Program as you specify your academic concentration.
 For specific requirements see: http://sph.bu.edu/admissions.
 Note: only US Citizen's may serve in Peace Corps and be considered for the MI program.

 For inquiries about Master's International, call 855.855.1961 x1812.